seojuice

 Location landing page, Google Business Profile, salon service page

 Fail to align page type with intent and even high-volume keywords bounce like a mismatched foundation shade.
-One of our customers — a clean beauty DTC brand — was ranking position 6 for "niacinamide serum" with their blog post about niacinamide benefits.
-When we helped them create a dedicated category page for niacinamide products (with a 200-word intro and comparison filters), that page reached position 2 within three months.
-The blog post is still useful — it feeds the top of funnel — but the category page is what captures the buyer.
+One of our customers, a clean-beauty DTC brand we onboarded in Q2 2025, was ranking position 6 for "niacinamide serum" with their blog post about niacinamide benefits.
+When we helped them create a dedicated category page for niacinamide products (with a 200-word intro and comparison filters), that page reached position 2 within roughly three months.
+Caveat: their direct Amazon competitor still holds position 1 and we haven't displaced it, so call this "best-case category-page lift" not "guaranteed top spot."
+The blog post is still useful, it feeds the top of funnel, but the category page is what captures the buyer.

 2. Sub-Intent Nuances Beauty Brands Can Exploit